 • antibodies against thyroglobulin and thyroid peroxidase.

-In order for the examination result to be accurate, you must not move during an ultrasound scan.
+In order for the examination result to be accurate, you must not move during the ultrasound.

-Most often, the violation of the cycle of the thyroid gland is observed in women than in men.
+Most often, disruption of the thyroid gland cycle is observed in women than in men.
 Doctors recommend that women undergo examinations with a cycle once, but every year.
-We strongly recommend the ultrasound procedure for women who have menstrual irregularities, with reproductive system disorders.
-You don't really need to prepare.
-You need to choose a day, time.
-It is the ultrasound scan that will help to understand the cause of unstable menstruation or infertility.
+The ultrasound procedure is strongly recommended for women who have irregularities in their monthly cycles, with reproductive system.
+You don't need to prepare much.
+You need to select a day and time.
+It is an ultrasound that will help to understand the cause of unstable periods or infertility.

-Pregnant women are also invited to be checked for ultrasound.
-It is during pregnancy that deviations can occur, since the mother's body gives the developing fetus a significant part of the nutrients.
+Pregnant women are also invited to undergo an ultrasound examination.
+It is during pregnancy that deviations can occur, since the mother’s body gives a significant part to the developing fetus. useful substances.

 The hormones produced by the thyroid gland affect the development of the fetus.
-A malfunction of the glands can be the cause of a miscarriage.
+Malfunction of the glands can cause miscarriage.

-Several decades ago, it was impossible to do an ultrasound of the thyroid gland, and the state of this organ was determined by visual examination of the neck region and palpation.
-The development of medicine is proceeding rapidly and now the possibilities of diagnosis are much wider.
+Several decades ago, it was impossible to perform an ultrasound of the thyroid gland and the condition of this organ was determined by visual examination of the neck area and palpation.
+Medicine is advancing rapidly and diagnostic capabilities are now much wider.

-Ultrasound is a diagnosis of the thyroid gland, which can save lives for some patients, because it can detect such serious diseases as a cyst, goiter, cancer, adenoma.
+Ultrasound is a diagnosis of the thyroid gland, which can save lives for some patients, because with its help it is possible to identify such serious illnesses, like a cyst, goiter, cancer, adenoma.

-The reason to contact an endocrinologist, and also to carry out this examination is the presence of symptoms such as:
+The reason to contact an endocrinologist and also conduct this examination is the presence of symptoms such as:

 • chilliness and, conversely, sweating;